 To analyse language you need to:

 Analyse the language used in this extract.
-How does Hornby use language to create humour?
+How does Cormier use language to create a lively scene?

 Cormier has used a range of techniques in this extract which contribute to the creation of a lively scene.
 First of all, the reference to

 a new existence reflects the way that Francis must live a different life to the one he lived before the war.
 He uses the word “transformation” which could be seen as foreshadowing the way that Larry is transformed from a hero to a menace later in the novel.
 There are two very long sentences which describe how the work on the hall started, and they contain military-style vocabulary, such as